 - Can you communicate technical concepts?

-- Do your resume and experience hold up against questioning?
+- Does your resume and experience hold up against questioning?

 - Are you a good team player and culture fit?